 Neale Donald Walsch is an author made famous by his Conversations with God book series that have sold millions of copies worldwide.
-They’ve been translated into 37 languages at last count and have spent lengthy periods of time on the New York Times best seller list, the first for a staggering 137 weeks.
+They’ve been translated into 37 languages at last count and have spent seriously long periods of time on the New York Times bestseller list, the first for a staggering 137 weeks.

-His series of dialogues with God have turned him into a modern day spiritual messenger, whose words have effected millions of lives around the globe.
-Neale thought these communications had come to an end, but to his surprise ten years after his last conversation the same channel opened up offering some out of this world information about higher beings that he says can be life changing.
+His series of dialogues with God has turned him into a modern-day spiritual messenger, whose words have affected millions of lives around the globe.
+Neale thought these communications had come to an end, but to his surprise, ten years after his last conversation the same channel opened up offering some out of this world information about higher beings that he says can be life-changing.
 We spoke to him recently about his fascinating new book Conversations with God, Book 4: Awaken the Species.

 The MALESTROM: Let’s start with your latest book Awaken the Species.
 Was it a surprise to you when after ten years another communication began with God leading to this new conversation?

 Neale Donald Walsch: It was a huge surprise, not a little surprise.
 I really thought I was done with that particular aspect of my life.
 Not finished having interactions with the divine, as is true of all of us, they’ll continue throughout my life, but book-length interactions that start with a through line and end with a purpose in the sense of creating a book, I thought that was complete and that I’d not be having that particular kind of conversation with God again.
 So yes I was very surprised, and for a while, I must admit I thought maybe I was fooling myself, maybe I was imagining this was what was happening because I wanted to have another conversation.